lizmat/articles/review-of-2024.md

 ## RakuDoc v2.0

+The RakuDoc v2.0 specification got a renderer as well, as *Richard Hainsworth* describes in

 Rakudo saw about 2000 commits (MoarVM, NQP, Rakudo, doc) this year, which is about the same as in 2023.
 About one third of these commits were in the development of RakuAST (down from 75% in 2023).

 Commits: rakudo: 1390, MoarVM: 145, NQP: 289, docs: 289